Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 Stokke YOYO³ — the gold standard for small boots

-52 x 44 x 18 cm folded.
+52 × 44 × 18cm folded.
 6.2kg.
 The YOYO³ fits where almost nothing else will — including aircraft overhead lockers.
 If you have a genuinely small car boot, this is the pushchair that solves the problem.
-It’s also highly manoeuvrable, easy to clean, and our most recommended pushchair across the entire site.
+It’s our highest-rated pushchair on the site at 9.5/10, and it earns that rating partly because the folded dimensions are genuinely exceptional.

-The caveats: it’s not cheap, the storage basket is small, the newborn setup costs extra, and the fold takes practice.
+The caveats: it’s not cheap, the storage basket is small (take a backpack), the newborn setup costs extra, and the fold takes practice.
 But for a small car owner who needs a pushchair that genuinely fits, it’s hard to fault.
+Read our full YOYO³ review →

-Cybex Libelle — the most compact fold on the list
+Cybex Libelle — the most compact fold on this list

-The Cybex Libelle folds to just 48 x 32 x 20 cm — the smallest folded footprint on this list.
-At 6.0kg it slides in and out of even the tightest boots without a struggle.
+The Cybex Libelle folds to just 48 × 32 × 20cm — the smallest folded footprint on this list.
+At 5.9kg it slides in and out of even the tightest boots without a struggle.
 Suitable from 6 months to 22kg.
-Can be used from birth with separate Cybex infant car seat adaptors — factor this into your budget if you have a newborn.
+For use from birth, Cybex infant car seat adaptors are available separately — factor this into your budget if you have a newborn.
+Read our full Libelle review →

 Graco Myavo — the one-handed automatic fold